openvinotoolkit/open_model_zoo/models/public/Lung_Segmentation/lung-segmentation.md

 ### Original Model

-Probabilities of the given pixel to be in the corresponding class, name - 304, shape - 1,1,512,512, output data format is B,C,D,H,W, where:
+Probabilities of the given pixel to be in the corresponding class, name - `304`, shape - `1,1,512,512`, output data format is `B,C,D,H,W`, where:

 B - batch size
 C - channel